Farel-JF/holbertonschool-web_front_end/html_advanced/README.md

-guidelines to follow for HTML
-create the skeleton of an HTML5 page use semantic HTML tags to structure a web page
+Advanced HTML Welcome!
+In this project, you will learn how to use HTML tags to structure a web page.
+No CSS, no styling - don’t worry, the final page will be “ugly” it’s normal, it’s not the purpose of this project. guidelines to follow for HTML create the skeleton of an HTML5 page use semantic HTML tags to structure a web page